 Visit Mountain Towns

 Consider staying in mountain towns outside of the peak ski season (the winter).
 Instead, why not visit during the summer, spring or fall?
-Temperatures will still be perfect in spring and fall, so you can embark on plenty of outdoor activities, including biking, hiking and fishing.
+Temperatures will be mild in spring and fall, so you can embark upon plenty of outdoor activities, including biking, hiking and fishing.
 Plus, you’ll be more likely to stay within your $100-a-day budget if you visit during the off season.

 Share Your Rental With Others

 “Sharing a three or four-bedroom condo or home with another family can cost less than booking separately for just your own family,” said Clark.
 “Before making the reservation, talk honestly about how expenses, cooking and other tasks will be shared and come to an agreement on rules for kids’ bedtimes and television.”